Arcensoth/tickbuster-datapack/README.md

 Unfortunately the worldborder is our only viable means of measuring real-time passage with commands.
 If any commands outside this module modify the worldborder, something is almost guaranteed to go wrong.

-Note that other commands may safely continue to query the worldborder via `worldborder get`; the danger is in setting the worldborder such as with `worldborder add` and `worldbnorder set`.
+Note that other commands may safely continue to query the worldborder via `worldborder get`; the danger is in setting the worldborder such as with `worldborder add` and `worldborder set`.

 ### Why are some of my computations being cut-off?
 Most likely because `maxCommandChainLength` is being hit during the subtick loop.